-Seen as a feat of strength and daring, only men can become guisers.
-It is said just one woman has ever taken part in the tradition.
+Only men can become guisers, and only one woman has ever taken part in the tradition.
 Local lass Miss Vesta Peart was permitted to carry one of the barrels in the mid-1950s, as a thank you for creating a large number of costumes for the guisers.
 Many of these costumes are still worn today.

 At midnight, they arrive at the Bar’l fire in the town centre.
 The barrels are then used to ignite this ceremonial bonfire, as everyone shouts “Be damned to he who throws last”.